Eleanor Post Hutton

 Eleanor Close Barzin (December 3, 1909 – November 27, 2006) was an American heiress and socialite.
-Born a "Close", her name changed to "Hutton" with her mother's 1920 remarriage to Edward Francis Hutton.
+Born a Close, her name changed to Hutton with her mother's 1920 marriage to Edward Francis Hutton.
 However, after her marriage to Leon Barzin her name became Eleanor Close Barzin, and stayed that way through the end of her life.

 Early life

-Eleanor Post Close was born on December 3, 1909, in Greenwich, Connecticut, the second daughter of heiress, socialite and company founder Marjorie Merriweather Post (1887–1973) and investment banker Edward Bennett Close.
+Eleanor Post Close was born on December 3, 1909, in Greenwich, Connecticut, the second daughter of heiress, socialite and businesswoman Marjorie Merriweather Post (1887–1973) and investment banker Edward Bennett Close.

 She was the granddaughter of C.W.
 Post (1854–1914) whose Postum Cereal Company was the predecessor of the General Foods Corporation.
 She was a half-sister to Dina Merrill (née Nedenia Hutton), her mother's third and last child.
 Through her father's second marriage, she was a half-sister to William Taliaferro Close (1924–2009), father of actress Glenn Close (born 1947).